dwyl/PWA-Liveview/README.md

 This second point is valid for any LieView webapp.
 You should use dynamic imports for code splitting. `Vite` can use `Rollup`  to build so you can take advantage of its code splitting performance.
 This means that instead of loading a big chunk of 100kB or more, you end up with loading several JS files.
 For example here, the biggest is `Phoenix` (30kB gzip).
 This is important for the first rendering, and since you are doing SSR, you would degrade the first rendering performance.

+__ Why `SolidJS`__?

+The idea is to have a LiveView skeleton with reactive components Indeed, you obviously need a reactive Javascript framework to have an offline responsive UI.
+Since you don't want to bring in slow and heavy frameworks such as `React` or `Vue` or `Nuxt`for this, the choice could be between frameworks that don't use a  virtual DOM.
+Among them, you have  `Svelte` and `SolidJS`.
+Since I don't want to learn `Svelte` which is far from Vanila Javascript, I opted for `SolidJS` with is very lightweight and fast.
+In fact, both  `Svelte` and `SolidJS` are comparable.
+However, `SolidJS` is very close to Vanilla Javascript with a touch of `React` for the style (like `LiveView`) whilst not at all for `Svelte`.

 ## Guide

 <https://vite-pwa-org.netlify.app/guide/>